Need To Know

 Four, including one suite.

-Midday, but guests can linger longer in the house itself if they wish.
+11am, but guests can linger longer in the house itself if they wish.
+Check-in is 3pm.

 Rates exclude breakfast (from €5).
 You can rent the whole house on a self-catering basis.

 In-room massages are available but must be booked in advance.